 A key metric that value investors always look at is the Price to Earnings Ratio, or PE for short.
 This shows us how much investors are willing to pay for each dollar of earnings in a given stock, and is easily one of the most popular financial ratios in the world.
 The best use of the PE ratio is to compare the stock’s current PE ratio with: a) where this ratio has been in the past; b) how it compares to the average for the industry/sector; and c) how it compares to the market as a whole.

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 17.88.
-If we focus on the long-term PE trend, Cleveland-Cliffs current PE level puts it below its midpoint over the past five years.
-Moreover, the current level stands well below the highs for the stock, suggesting that it can be a solid entry point.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 18.02.
+If we focus on the long-term PE trend, Cleveland-Cliffs’ current PE level puts it below its midpoint over the past three years.

-Further, the stock’s PE also compares favorably with the Zacks Basic Materials sector’s trailing twelve months PE ratio, which stands at 12.58.
+Further, the stock’s PE also compares favorably with the industry’s trailing twelve months PE ratio, which stands at 34.50.
 At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

-We should also point out that Cleveland-Cliffs has a forward PE ratio (price relative to this year’s earnings) of just 6.32, so it is fair to say that a slightly more value-oriented path may be ahead for Cleveland-Cliffs stock in the near term too.
+However, we should point out that Cleveland-Cliffs has a forward PE ratio (price relative to this year’s earnings) of 4.70, so we might say that the forward earnings estimates indicate that the company’s share price will likely appreciate in the near future.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

-Right now, Cleveland-Cliffs has a P/S ratio of about 1.32.
-This is lower than the S&P 500 average, which comes in at 3.26x right now.
+Right now, Cleveland-Cliffs has a P/S ratio of about 0.83.
+This is significantly lower than the S&P 500 average, which comes in at 3.17 right now.
 Also, as we can see in the chart below, this is well below the highs for this stock in particular over the past few years.

 If anything, CLF is in the lower end of its range in the time period from a P/S metric, suggesting some level of undervalued trading—at least compared to historical norms.